Dear International Candidate:

 Thank you for your interest in BU Law.

-As you consider attending law school in the United States, either as a JD or LLM student, you may be asking how the results of our recent presidential election might shape your law school experience, both inside and outside the classroom.
-And you may have concerns about the divisions in our country that the presidential campaign revealed.
+As you consider attending law school in the United States, either as a JD or LLM student, you may be asking how recent changes in federal immigration policy might shape your law school experience, both inside and outside the classroom.
+And you may have concerns about the divisions in our country that the 2016 presidential election revealed.

 I am writing to offer assurances about BU Law – who we are and what we stand for – in light of any uncertainties you may have.